invoiceninja/invoiceninja.github.io/source/en/banking.md

 For enterprise users on our hosted platform, we have integrated with [Yodlee](https://www.yodlee.com), a leading data aggregration platform.

-The Yodlee integration is with most of the major global banks, allowing you to link your bank accounts with Invoice Ninja to import your bank transactions for reconciliation.
+The Yodlee integration links primarily with most of the major US banks, allowing you to link your bank accounts with Invoice Ninja to import your bank transactions for reconciliation.

 <div class="video_container">
 <iframe class="video" src="https://www.youtube.com/embed/_sIfIr7QUHA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>